 Sri Punit Srimal

 Sri Punit Srimal was born in 1975.
-As a young adult, he saw the state of India and recognised that the lack of resources, which largely stemmed from centuries of subjugation has led to stagnation, and in some areas slow growth both for India and other Indic countries.
+As a young adult, he saw the state of India and recognized that the lack of resources, which largely stemmed from centuries of subjugation has led to stagnation, and in some areas slow growth both for India and other Indic countries.

-While pondering on this, he realised that for him, purpose and being fruitful laid on the path of being the necessary booster that could get people to achieve their dreams, in terms of career growth.
+While pondering on this, he realized that for him, purpose and being fruitful laid on the path of being the necessary booster that could get people to achieve their dreams, in terms of career growth.
 In bringing this to fruition, he founder Sindhar Indic National Growth and Empowerment Movement (SINGEM), now India’s largest vocation education network and an integrated business-to-business service provider.

 His expertise in diamonds cannot be left out.
 Sri Punit Srimal’s ‘Diamond Theory’ introduced a scientific approach to diamond cut grading and pricing.
 Its success led to his recognition as India’s ‘Diamond Guru’ by the Hindustan Times in 2001.

 Along with his expertise in skill development, he is also a phenomenal leader.
 His vision for SINGEM deserves accolades, his insightful decision to add a mentoring platform to the offering has created opportunities for novices, entry-level and mid-level practitioners to met experts and find out answers and help to their business and career challenges.